Philodendron hederaceum vs micans [Differences & Similarities]

 Blooming of flower

-The philodendron hederaceum doesn’t produce any flower whereas micans have green and white colored flower spathes (spathes are like a big petal of a flower that seems to be a flower) when they get matured.
+The philodendron hederaceum doesn’t produce any type of flower whereas the micans have green and white colored flower spathes ( the spathes are like a big petal of a flower that seems to be a flower) when they get enough matured.

 Why does anyone need to distinguish between philodendron hederaceum and micans?